EdgeVerve/oe-master-job-executor/README.md

 ## Need
 In a clustered environment, applications sometimes need to execute a function just once on boot.
-And later, if the application instance running the function goes down for any reason, another running instance needs to take over and run the function once.
+And later, if the application instance running the one-time function goes down for any reason, another running instance needs to take over and run the function once.

 For example, a clustered application may be running 4 application instances, but a *job scheduler* function within this app may need to run once on boot, and only on a single app instance.
 The app instance which is elected to run the function